Two people looking at a computer screen together

 Why ARU?

-• Bring the world of work to life through Live Briefs; designed and developed with regional employers, such as Redgate and Citisoft to give you exposure to ‘real world’ problem-solving.
+• Bring the world of work to life through Live Briefs; designed and developed with regional employers, such as Redgate and Citisoft to give you exposure to ‘real world’ experiences.

-• Accredited by BCS and IET.
-We're also a Cisco Networking Academy.
+• Accredited by both BCS and IET, plus we're a Cisco Networking Academy.

 • Engage with a curated selection of training materials, providing you with cutting-edge knowledge and skills that align with industry standards.

-• Discover a science/software approach with final-year options on human-computer interaction, and distributed programming.
+• Discover a science/software approach in your final year with human-computer interaction and distributed programming modules.

 Study at an award-winning university